JSConfBp/cfp-vote/README.md

 A mobile-first web app to help your (distributed) curator team to vote on hundreds of CFP's.
 At JSConf Budapest we used this app to vote on more than 600 CFP submissions.

+Some example on what can you expect:
+* login to the app, using GitHub
+* see your progress
+* the proposals are displayed clean, you can only read the title and the abstracts
+* voting labels and values can be customized if necessary

 ![Screenshots of the mobile view of the app](https://raw.githubusercontent.com/JSConfBp/cfp-vote/master/docs/app-example.jpg)

 ---